 If you've been or flown to Sugar Valley in the last couple of months, you may have noticed a new, rebuilt T-hangar, with a bright red roof - a sure landmark for pilots.
 We want to thank Kirk Clearly with Clearly's Construction LLC for a fantastic job in breathing new life into the old T-hangar.
 We have greatly appreciated working with Kirk and his dynamic team!
 And here is a little glimpse into the transformation journey, captured by our photographers Deborah Leighton and Aaron Lobb.
 Enjoy!
 This is a list of past events (starting 2020) to offer the viewer a spectrum of programs offered here:~ 3/3 Sugar Valley Composite Squadron welcomed Charles Willard, who talked about the Pisgah Astronomical Research Institute, near Brevard, NC.
 This is an old NASA tracking station which has been turned into everything from an astronomical research facility to a stem-based summer camp.
 This event was open to all.

-~ 2/13, FAA Safety Seminar: "When an Annual Inspection Does Not Go Right" Topic: Failure to Follow Maintenance Procedures / Manuals Can Sometimes Have Disastrous Consequence In this Seminar, we looked at several accidents related to maintenance personnel who failed to follow the maintenance manual, standard practice, or the manufacturer procedures.
-Our new crop of Aviation Ground School students is here!
-Congratulations to all the participants, completing their study on 1/17/2020!
-Well wishes to all of you!
-May success, a sense of adventure and discovery accompany you in your future aviation endeavors!
+~ 2/13, FAA Safety Seminar: "When an Annual Inspection Does Not Go Right" Topic: Failure to Follow Maintenance Procedures / Manuals Can Sometimes Have Disastrous Consequence In this Seminar, we looked at several accidents related to maintenance personnel who failed to follow the maintenance manual, standard practice, or the manufacturer procedures. |

 Archives